AVEVA/AVEVA-Samples-CloudOperations/basic_samples/SDS/JavaScript/Angular/README.md

 );
 ```

-You can also retreive the values in the form of a table (in this case with headers).
+You can also retrieve the values in the form of a table (in this case with headers).
 Here is the request:

 ```js